Jordan094/Black-Cats-Bulletin/README.md

 * [sjhoward.co.uk](https://sjhoward.co.uk) for the hero image.

 * [11v11](https://www.11v11.com/) for providing informtion and statistics which I have provided as external links on the Fixtures and Results page.

+# **Acknowledgements**

+* Thank you to [Code Institute](https://codeinstitute.net/) staff for providing me lessons.

+* Thank you to [City of Bristol College](https://www.cityofbristol.ac.uk/) for facilitating my learning.

+* Thank you to Pasquale Fasulo for my tutoring sessions and [Manuel Perez Romero](https://github.com/Manuperezro) for my one to one session.

+* Thank you to [Marcel Mulders](https://code-institute-room.slack.com/team/U01RGQ4HANL) for my Mentoring Sessions.

+* Thank you to [Daniel Matthews](https://github.com/Dan-Matthews-23) for support offered and also for testing.

+* Thank you to Levi Webb for providing android testing and laptop testing.

+* Thank you to Lewis Glass for Android testing on an OPPO Device (Narrow Screen).

+* Thank you to Josh Ainsley for iOS testing.